terryum/awesome-deep-learning-papers/Contributing.md

 - **2011** :  +500 citations (:sparkles: +1000)
 - **2010** :  +600 citations (:sparkles: +1200)

 This criteria is not a strict baseline, but a **flexible guideline** for being added to the awesome list.
-That is, some papers under the threshold may be added to the list while some over the threshold may not.
+(Since the number of citations is affected by the research area, some papers under the threshold may be added to the list while some over the threshold may not.)

+Please add important papers to the awesome list as well as delete some papers if they are considered as out-of-date.
+Sparkling marks :sparkles: for outstanding papers also need to be updated as increasing number of citations.

-Thus, **please provide a enough description** when you push your contributions.
+**Please provide a enough description** when you push your contributions.

 Thank you.

+Terry